10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Why Standard Running Shoes Don’t Work for Wide Feet

 Standard-width running shoes compress wide feet, causing blisters, bunion pressure, and nerve pain that worsens over distance.
-I ran in standard D-width shoes for years before realizing my wide feet needed a wide toe box running shoes and 2E width minimum:
+I ran in standard D-width shoes for years before realizing my wide feet needed a 2E running shoes at minimum.

 What Happens When Wide Feet Meet Narrow Shoes